-- Identify the basic workings of trademark law, including distinctiveness, infringement functionality, and ownership
+Identify trademark law basics, including distinctiveness, infringement, functionality, and ownership

-- Analyze how trademark rights are transferred through assignment and licensing
+Appreciate how trademark rights can be transferred through assignment and licensing